 E-liquid clouds are the result of a process during which metal coils present in the e-cig’s atomiser are soaked in e-liquid and heated up through electrical current produced by a battery.

 E-liquid is usually enriched with flavourings to enhance the vaping experience.
-VapeBunkerUK sources a huge array of flavours to accommodate the different tastes of e-cig users, including ranges from Slushys, Drops, Deserts, Sweets, Fruits, Cool/Menthols, Nasti type, Drinks, and our house special Haloberri.
+VapeBunkerUK sources a huge array of flavours to accommodate the different tastes of e-cig users, including ranges from Slushys, Drops, Desserts, Sweets, Fruits, Cool/Menthols, Nasti type, Drinks, and our House Special Haloberri.
 Another common ingredient is a nicotine solution which ranges in strength, whereas some e-liquids can be nicotine-free (depending on the user).

-The base ingredients of e-liquid consist of PG (Propylene Glycol), VG (Vegetable Glycerin), or a mixture of both, making up minimum 80% of the e-liquid’s total volume and weight.
+The base ingredients of e-liquid consist of PG (Propylene Glycol), VG (Vegetable Glycerine), or a mixture of both, making up minimum 80% of the e-liquid’s total volume and weight.

 What is PG?

 Propylene Glycol is a petroleum by-product used in numerous food, beauty and medical supplies.

 It is non-toxic, odourless and colourless, and is preferred by vapers who enjoy a ‘throat hit’, a strong sensation felt in the back of the neck similar to the sensation of smoking tobacco.

 Being less viscous than VG, it also carries flavour and nicotine more effectively than VG, although a blend of PG and VG is always preferred.